CIML-bioinformatic/JPGlab_LysoDC/README.md

 Those commands may take some time.
 If you encounter an issue loading some docker image layer, try again.
 Sometimes issue would be resolved.

-##### Download the raw data
+##### Download the pre-processed data (Cell Ranger results) and the processed data (analysis results)

-Raw data are availbale for download on GEO.
-They are also available in a more convevient format on Zenodo.
-To dowload tem, use the following command:
+Sequencing data are available for download on GEO but ar not used here.
+Pre-processed data (result from Cell Ranger counts) are also available on GEO.
+Processed data (result of the analysis you will reproduce here) are available on Zenodo.
+To dowload all those data, use the following command: